Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 No?

-While I wrote several articles for the first question, I think that the time has come to answer the second one.
+While I wrote several articles for the first question, I think the time has come to answer the second one.

 The answer, of course, is tricky since several factors come into play.

-The short answer to your question is, which no one likes, “it depends.”
+The short answer to your question is, which no one likes, “It depends.”

 Several factors influence how long it takes to learn a language.